-Types of Alcohol-Induced Psychosis
+Types Of Alcohol-Induced Psychosis

 People who experience one instance of alcohol-induced psychosis are more likely to experience another one shortly.
 It will become chronic if left untreated.
-This form of psychosis indicates several different conditions, depending on when psychosis appears — during intoxication, during withdrawal, or with regular chronic abuse.
+This form of psychosis indicates several different conditions, depending on when psychosis appears — during intoxication, withdrawal, or with regular chronic abuse.